Metaphysical Poetry emerged during

 their intellectual wit and cleverness.
 Their poetry often required a certain

 level of intellectual capabilities from the readers.
-They often used
+They often used complex wordplay, puns, paradoxes,

 and allusions.
+The

 poets drew happiness in creating complex webs of thought and reveling in the